Covid-19 Information Hub

 MCS will follow the recommendations of our local Durham County Public Health Department if someone at our school should quarantine.
 Local public health authorities make the final decisions about how long quarantine should last in the communities they serve, based on local conditions and needs.
-MCS has been in touch with the Durham County Public Health Department COVID-19 Hotline who will be helping to lead contact tracing if someone tests positive.
+MCS has been in touch with the Durham County Public Health Department COVID-19 Hotline.

 For detailed information about all aspects of our on-campus health and safety plan, please refer to the MCS Families Safety Precautions for 2022-2023.